1amsahil/Helmet-Detection-using-YOLO-v8/README.md

 •	OpenCV
 •	LabelImg (https://github.com/HumanSignal/labelImg)

-# How to Run in your Machine:
+# How to Run on your Machine:
 1. Download All files
 2. Add AdvHelmet.pt file in the same folder
+3. Set Path According
-3. Open WebCam Python file
+4. Open WebCam Python file to run the program
-(NOTE: Helmet Detection ipynb shows the development , which is run in VS Code/Google Collab)
+(NOTE: Helmet Detection ipynb file shows the development, Platform :- VS Code/Google Collab)